 The Baypoint Inn and Conference Center is RWU’s sophomore-specific living area.
 Baypoint, as it is affectionately known, houses 230 students in a traditional setting and is located approximately two miles from campus (just over the Mt.
 Hope Bridge!) in Portsmouth, RI.

 The rooms in Baypoint are double occupancy and have double size beds.
-That means if you live here, you won’t have to squeeze yourself on those twin XL beds.
 All rooms are carpeted, have individual heating and air conditioning controls, and are equipped with data and cable TV ports.
-Each resident is provided one desk, one dresser, and one built in or movable closets.
-Each room has its own private bathroom, which are cleaned weekly by our custodial staff.
-The entire facility is wifi enabled, including the dining facility, all conference rooms, and our common space (called “Bridges”) which has a large screen TV, billards, and foosball table.
+Each resident is provided one desk, one dresser, and one built in or movable closet.
+Each room has its own private bathroom, which is cleaned weekly by our custodial staff.
+The entire facility is Wi-Fi enabled, including the dining facility, all conference rooms, and our common space (called “Bridges”) which has a large screen TV, billiards, and foosball table.

 The staff of the Bayside Inn and Conference Center is comprised of one Coordinator of Residence Education (CORE), one Head Resident Assistant (HRA), and six Resident Assistants (RA).
 The Coordinator of Residence Education serves to oversee the day-to-day operation of the complex, including supervision of the residence hall staff.
 The six RAs live one-each per hallway of the Baypoint Inn and Conference Center.

 While Baypoint offers students the experience of an off-campus residential environment, all University policies remain in effect.